CyberAMS/CarND-PID-Control-Project/README.md

 First I needed to manually tune the controller parameters to have the car successfully navigate the track without leaving it or getting stuck.
 I settled on the above mentioned default parameters `DEFAULT_KP = 0.2`, `DEFAULT_KI = 0.0001` and `DEFAULT_KD = 3.0`.

+The proportional gain `Kp` is important to drive larger steering angles for larger deviations, but it leads to constant oscillations.
+If the gain is selected too high, the oscillations become instable.
+If the gain is selected too low, the steering output doesn't keep the vehicle in the lane.

+The differential gain `Kd` is important, because it reacts to changes in the cross track error `cte` and if tuned correctly can reduces the magnitude of the osciallations.
+If the gain is selected too large, the control becomes instable very quickly and the magnitude of the oscillations increases.

+The integral gain `Ki` is important to offset any bias in the control system.
+If the gain is selected too large, the integral term grows too quickly and significantly slows down the reaction time of the controller.

-Then I used the Twiddle algorithm to further optimize the controller parameters.
+After manual tuning I used the Twiddle algorithm to further optimize the controller parameters.
 These are the steps the Twiddle algorithm took:

 ```
 Current change: X Current Kp: X        Current Ki: X        Current Kd: X        Current error: X         Best error: 1.798e+308 Next change: 0 Next Kp: 0.200000 Next Ki: 0.000100 Next Kd: 3.000000